Health Coverage for You and Your Family

 Your premiums are the amount you spend on the UVA Health Plan each paycheck.
 Premiums are not included as contributions toward your deductible or out-of-pocket maximum.
 They are money you spend on health coverage, regardless of whether you use it.
 As an HDHP, Basic Health has lower premiums than other plans but has a higher deductible.

 Note: Premium amounts below are monthly.
-Family coverage includes the employee, legal spouse, and child/children.
+Family coverage includes the employee, spouse, and child/children.

 • Faculty, Classified Staff, Medical Center Team Members, Research Associates, Senior Professional Research Staff, and University Staff (Full-Time and Part-Time)